Enjoying our puzzle hints?

 Definitions for the most unusual words in today's puzzle

-Why is “DIPPER” in the Yellow group?
+Why is “FLEETWOOD” in the Yellow group?

 Word definitions